alexpmagalhaes/PeriodicBlock_finder/README.md

 # Periodic block finder

-## This is a repository for Periodic block finder described in
+## This is a repository for Periodic block finder described in Naderi & Magalhaes et al.
-##Naderi & Magalhaes et al.
+## "Suboptimization of human transcription factors 2024"

-##"Suboptimization of human transcription factors 2024"
+*Author: Alexandre P. Magalhaes

 Main notebook will produce Supplementary Table 1